horeilly1101/fermat/README.md

 ## RSA Encryption API

-This project also contains a REST API that generates arbitrarily public/private keys for RSA encryption.
+This project also contains a REST API that generates arbitrarily large public/private keys for RSA encryption.
 You can run the server with
 ```
 python3 run_server.py